freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 840.1

+It's gone.
 Set the primary key again, but use the `character_id` column this time.

 #### HINTS